 - 2.1.1 The Council has delegated its functions as administering authority of the Fund to the Pensions Committee which routinely meets on a quarterly basis, supplemented as required.
 The Committee makes proper arrangements for the governance, management, benefits & financial administration and investment of the Pension Fund, and as such decides on the investment policy most suitable to meet the liabilities within the Fund and has ultimate responsibility for the investment strategy. - 2.1.2 The members of the Pensions Committee, together with advisors and dedicated internal officers for the Fund are as follows:- - 1.
 Chair of the Pensions Committee Councillor Mary Barnett - 2.
-Members of the Pensions Committee: - Cllr Huw Bevan - Cllr Stephen Brooks KSS JP - Cllr Pamela Cameron - Cllr Stuart Evans - Cllr Maria Graham - 3.
+Members of the Pensions Committee: - Cllr Huw Bevan - Cllr Stephen Brooks KSS JP - Cllr Pamela Cameron - Cllr Nigel Davies - Cllr Stuart Evans - 3.
 Administrator Nigel Aurelius, Assistant Chief Executive Resources - 4.
-External Investment Advisor currently vacant - 5.
-Internal Investment Officer Graeme Russell, Head of Human Resources and Pensions
+External Independent Investment Advisor Ms. Aoifinn Devitt - 5.
+Internal Investment Officer Graeme Russell, Head of Human Resources and Pensions - 6.
+Actuary Hymans Robertson (Douglas Green)

-- 6. Actuary Mercer Human Resource Consulting (John Livesey) - 7.
-Investment Consultant Mercer Investment Consulting (Joanne Holden)
+7. Investment Consultant - Mercer Investment Consulting (Joanne Holden)